 The English writing system is more complex than other alphabetic languages, but it is predictable:

 Alphabetic principle is an insight rather than a specific skill.
-It is the conceptual understanding that the letters in the alphabet can be combined in various ways represent our spoken words in writing.
+It is the conceptual understanding that the letters in the alphabet represent the sounds in speech and can be combined in various ways to represent spoken words in writing.